PAMGuard/PAMGuard/src/rawDeepLearningClassifier/deep_learning_help.md

 ### Koogu

-[Koogu ]([Koogu &mdash; Koogu documentation](https://shyamblast.github.io/Koogu/en/stable/)) is a Python package whihc allows users to train a deep learning model.
+[Koogu ](https://shyamblast.github.io/Koogu/en/stable/) is a Python package which allows users to train a deep learning model.
 Koogu helps users by integrating with some frequency used annotation programs and provides tools to train and test classifiers.
 Imported Koogu models (.kgu) will automatically set up their own data transforms and output classes.

 ### PAMGuardZip